donboulton666/bibwoe.com/src/content/posts/soul-hell.md

 <Section>

-A soul is mean to live and have life.
+A soul is meant to live and have life.
 A soul before being born or reborn is kept in what you call the well of soul's.
 Good description, because a well is inescapable and only escapable by being lifted up by my Son Jesus.

 There are multiple well's as depicted at the foot of the earthly relief's of the Trinity by Enoch.